00-Evan/shattered-pixel-dungeon-gdx/README.md

 # This Codebase is Deprecated!

-I am currently transitioning the original [android codebase](https://github.com/00-Evan/shattered-pixel-dungeon) to be multiplatform.
-As a result support for this repository is ending!
+The original [android codebase](https://github.com/00-Evan/shattered-pixel-dungeon) is now multiplatform and supports desktop builds.
+As a result, support for this repository is ending!

-This repo will receive 0.7.6 and any immediate patches, but will not receive any updates afterward.
+This repo will receive 0.8.0 and any immediate patches, but will not receive any updates afterward.
 As a result I would strongly advise against forking this repository.
 You should fork the original repository if you want to receive updates from upstream.

 If you are a regular user you have nothing to worry about.
-You will not miss any updates, and should be able to seamlessly switch to desktop builds from the original codebase once they become available.
+You should be able to seamlessly switch to desktop builds from the original codebase once they become available.

 shattered-pixel-dungeon-gdx
 =================